huanfrancischinelli/jquery.genius/README.md

 # jquery.genius
-A simple "Simon" game (also kknown as Genius), made with JQuery.
+A simple "Simon" game (also known as Genius), made with JQuery.